 The Empire is in fact a global network of domination.
 This network has not just now come into being.
-On a technological and institutional level, it has been developing since the end of World War II, when advanced decentralized organizational structures on the one hand while it attacks the centralized formations of the class enemy on the other.
+On a technological and Revolution is a project that develops decentralized organizational structures on the one hand while it attacks the centralized formations of the class enemy on the other.
 Revolutionaries must take the initiative to constantly fight against any tendency towards centralization if they are to defend freedom.
 From this perspective, revolutionary initiative becomes a project based on combining the struggle for individual liberation with the social struggle to overthrow the capitalist system and the class enemy.

+Insurgent-S

-Insurgent-S Vancouver, B.C., Canada Coast Salish Territories April 30, 2003
+Vancouver, B.C., Canada

+Coast Salish Territories

+April 30, 2003